mskccpatiented/contentaudit/_posts/2012-11-19-auto-bmt-outpatient-guide-hybrid.md

 The day between your chemotherapy and your transplant day is a rest day.
 This rest day allows the chemotherapy drug to work and then leave your body.
 When you receive your stem cells there will be no trace of the chemotherapy drug in your body, so the transplanted stem cells will not be harmed.

 ### Monitoring Temperature and Fluid Intake
-From the time you receive your chemotherapy your caregiver must take your temperature every four hours and write it in the "Temperature and Oral Intake Diary".
+From the time you receive your chemotherapy your caregiver must take your temperature every four hours and write it in the "Temperature and Oral Intake Diary."

 If your temperature is 100.4&deg;F (38&deg;C) or higher your caregiver needs follow the instructions on your BMT Emergency Guide; if it is between 8am and 8pm call the Outpatient BMT Clinic at (212) 639-2399.
 If it is after 8pm call (212) 639-2000 and ask for the doctor covering bone marrow transplant.